CZX123/hc-garden/README.md

 ### High Priority

+#### Trail Location Overview Page
+- Better animated circles (TS)
+- Zooming of image/Ability to expand image size

 #### Firebase Data (TS)
 - Filter out invalid data from Firebase (e.g. MISSING INFO)
-- Ensure app does not crash, and no red screen of death within the app
+- Ensure app is resilient even if there is invalid data and no red screen of death within the app
 - Sort the data for trails better

 #### Map Markers